moi90/experitur/README.md

 trial_id: a-1_b-a
 ```

-Most items should be self-explanatory. `parameters_pre` are the parameters passed to the run function,  `parameters_post` are the parameters after the run function had the chance to alter them.
+Most items should be self-explanatory. `parameters_pre` are the parameters passed to the run function,  `parameters_post` are the parameters after the run function had the chance to update them. `trial_id` is derived from the parameters that are varied in the parameter grid.
+This way, you can easily interpret the file structure.

 ## Collecting results